splunk/public-o11y-docs/infrastructure/monitor/aws-infra-import.rst

 Specify and limit the data and metadata to import
 =============================================================================

-By default, Observability Cloud imports metrics from all built-in AWS namespaces, corresponding to these :ref:`AWS services <aws-integrations>`.
+By default, Splunk Observability Cloud imports metrics from all built-in AWS namespaces, corresponding to these :ref:`AWS services <aws-integrations>`.
 Optionally, you can add custom namespaces.

 To limit the amount of AWS data to import, reduce the number of namespaces to pull data from.